madmaxgrey/Preshyons-Modpack/README.md

 1. Create a folder called STALKER Anomaly
 2. Create 2 Subfolders called Anomaly and MO2
 3. [Anomaly Game](#stalker-anomaly) Extract the Anomaly Game into the Anomaly Folder
-4. [Anomaly Config]() Extract the Anomaly Configs contents into main game folder and overwrite bin & gamedata
+4. [Gamedata]() Extract the gamedata contents into main game folder and overwrite bin & gamedata
-5. [Mod Organizer2](https://github.com/ModOrganizer2/modorganizer/releases/download/v2.4.4/Mod.Organizer-2.4.4.7z) Extract the contents of the MO2 zip either into your game folder or as a seperated folder
 6. Run the game once without using MO2, launch MO2 and create a portable instance and point it towards your anomaly game folder